Apple and Plum Compote for Winter

 12. Step 12:

-Turn the jars of compote upside down and wrap them up.
-The next day, we remove the jars to a dark, cool place and leave them until winter.
-The compote will infuse, become a bright color and will be completely ready in a month.
+Turn the jars upside down and wrap them up.
+The next day, move them to a dark, cool spot and leave them until winter.
+The compote will steep, deepen in color, and be fully ready in a month.

 Caloric content of the products possible in the composition of the dish